HarvardMapCollection/tutorials/qgis/join/index.md

 ## Tutorial with census data

 >If you don't already have the tutorial data, you can either:
-1. Follow the [Census Data to ArcGIS Online Starter Pack Series](https://harvardmapcollection.github.io/tutorials/census/census2agol/) to obtain them.
+1. Follow the [census data to ArcGIS Online starter pack series](https://harvardmapcollection.github.io/tutorials/census/census2agol/) to obtain them.
 2. Download them here.